 Kelsey Gruba received her Master’s Degree in Marriage and Family Therapy from St. Mary’s University in 2015.
 She currently works with all age groups.
 The services Kelsey provides at LCFS are diagnostic assessments, individual therapy, family therapy and Preschool Day Treatment, and Dialectical Behavior Therapy.
 Kelsey is trained in DC: 0-3 Assessments, PREPARE/ENRICH, premarital therapy and Dialectical Behavior Therapy.

-Area of interest for Kelsey are working with young children ages birth to five, working with individuals struggling with anxiety, depression, Post-Traumatic Stress Disorder (PTSD), and working with families and couples.
+Area of interest for Kelsey is working with young children ages birth to five, working with individuals struggling with anxiety, depression, Post-Traumatic Stress Disorder (PTSD), and working with families and couples.